ModernAnimal/strawberry/docs/integrations/pydantic.md

 conversion type so it can be referenced in other models.

-This is useful when you need to represent structures that are very different from GraphQL standards, without changing the underlying Pydantic model.
+This is useful when you need to represent structures that are very different from graphqlx standards, without changing the underlying Pydantic model.
 An example would be a use case that uses a `dict` field to store some semi-structured content, which is difficult to represent in GraphQL's strict type system.